RapidAI/RapidOCR/docs/README_en.md

 - For details, see: [onnxruntime-gpu version reasoning configuration](./python/README.md#onnxruntime-gpu version reasoning configuration)

 #### 📌2022-06-25 update:
-- Reorganize some of the python inference code, put all the common adjustment parameters into the yaml file, easy to adjust, easier to use, see: [README](./python/README.md)
+- Reorganize some of the python inference code, put all the common adjustment parameters into the yaml file, easy to adjust, easier to use, see: [README](../python/README.md)
 - The old inference code is located in the branch: [old_python_infer](https://github.com/RapidAI/RapidOCR/tree/old_python_infer)

 #### 🍿2022-05-15 update
-- Add the ONNX model converted from the PaddleOCR v3 rec model, just go to the network disk to download and replace it. ([Baidu Netdisk](https://pan.baidu.com/s/1mkirNltJS481In4g81jP3w?pwd=zy37) | [Google Drive](https://drive.google.com/drive/folders/1x_a9KpCo_1blxH1xFOfgKVkw1HYRVywY?usp=sharing ))
+- Add the ONNX model converted from the PaddleOCR v3 rec model, just go to the network disk to download and replace it. ([Baidu Netdisk](https://pan.baidu.com/s/1mkirNltJS481In4g81jP3w?pwd=zy37) | [Google Drive](https://drive.google.com/drive/folders/1x_a9KpCo_1blxH1xFOfgKVkw1HYRVywY?usp=sharing))
 - Added a comparison table of the effects of each version of the text recognition model.
-For details, click [Comparison of the effects of various versions of ONNX models] (#Comparison of the effects of various versions of onnx models).
+For details, click [Comparison of the effects of various versions of ONNX models](#compared).
 The text recognition model of v3 is not as good as the previous one in terms of the indicators on the test set constructed by itself.

 ## [FAQ](./doc/FAQ.md)